 Don’t forget your fam

-Yeah, yeah, you’re really busy.
-But that doesn’t mean you can just ditch your fam.
-Always reserve some time to talk to and hang out with them.
-Parents and siblings can always provide some of the best advice and reality checks.
-They will always have your back.
-Never forget that!
+Just because you’re really busy doesn’t mean that you can just ditch your fam.
+Save some time to talk and hang out with them.
+Parents and sibs can always provide some of the best advice and reality checks.
+Don't forget that they'll always have your back!

 Do take things slow

-Here’s a bit of guy advice: you don’t have to get a boyfriend as soon as you get into high school.
-Although it may seem tempting to leap into a relationship, explore your options, befriend lotsa boys and see who you mesh with.
-You’ll have a whole lot besides boys to deal with in high school—more important things like work, your girls and grades.
+Here’s a bit of guy advice: you don’t have to find a BF as soon as you get into high school.
+Although it may seem tempting to leap into a relationship, explore your options and befriend lotsa cuties to see who you mesh with.
+You’ll have more important things to worry about than dude dilemmas!
 The boys will never disappear—that I can guarantee—so take your time.

 Don’t get in trouble

 High school is not the time to get in trouble for things, because, this time, it may affect your college application process.
 If you get caught drinking, doing drugs, cheating or anything else of the sort, your school may have the ability to suspend or expel you for it.
 You really don’t want to have something like that on your high school transcript, so make smart choices!

 Headed to high school?
 Got great tips for heading BTS?
 Tell us in the comments below!